distributev/wordpress-laravel-docker-local-cloud/Provisioning.md

 Instead of the Amazon EB cli (or Amazon AWS cli) provision.bat script can be implemented using Ansible given that

 * The script size / complexity will be kept to a minimum needed to achieve the docker images provisioning part (is 25 lines of ansible code achievable?)
-* The only responsibility of the provision script should be to do only the initial set-up / upload for the (already) pre-configured docker images
+* The only responsability of the provision script should be to do only the initial set-up / upload for the (already) pre-configured docker images
 * The provision script should not install any component (e.g. bedrock/wordpress, sage theme, laravel, dokku, composer, etc.)